Gutters, Roofing

 Can Gutters Cause Roof Damage

-Gutter maintenance is important to controlling storm water run off.
-When gutters become clogged, storm water runoff can’t drain properly and spill of the gutter walls damaging the facia boards, roof decking, and in extreme cases damage the roof rafters or trusses.
+Gutter maintenance is important to controlling stormwater runoff.
+When gutters become clogged, stormwater runoff can’t drain properly and spills off the gutter walls, damaging the facia boards, roof decking, and, in extreme cases, the roof rafters or trusses.

 Poorly maintained gutters can cause damage to the roof structure without correct flashings.

-If a roof has gutters but does not have a drip edge flashing, the gutters will need to be removed to allow for the installation of the drip edge flashings to meet local building codes.
-When the gutters are installed after roof replacement, the rear wall of the gutter slides behind the bottom lip of the drip edge flashing.
+If a roof has gutters but does not have a drip edge flashing, the gutters will need to be removed to allow the drip edge flashings to meet local building codes when the gutters are installed after roof replacement, the gutter’s rear wall slides behind the drip edge’s bottom lip flashing.

 Should You Replace Gutters with Every Roof Replacement?